Attempting to sign in to Adobe products, services, or mobile apps with a Federated ID (SSO) results in one of the following error messages.

 Note: You can use the Get-ADFSRelyingPartyTrust cmdlet with no parameters to get all relying party trust objects.

-Ensure that the system clock is set correctly, for example, with the following command:
+Ensure that the system clock is set correctly with the following command:

 ntpdate -u pool.ntp.org